morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 public function __get( $variable, $value ) {}
 ```
+Arguments are a dynamic array with any number of items.
+They are get and set programmatically and managed when an argument item is not found .

 If `$modifier` is removed the `_get` method can manage what happens on an '$object->modifier` call.